Was John Lennon really a “Jealous Guy?”

-When I was in the grips of retroactive jealousy, I used to take some comfort in this John Lennon classic:
+When I was in the grips of retroactive jealousy, I used to take some comfort in John Lennon’s classic “Jealous Guy.”

-It pains me to think that he may have gone to his grave never really confronting his retroactive jealousy, and overcoming his perpetual sense of insecurity.
+It pains me to think that John may have gone to his grave never really confronting his retroactive jealousy, and overcoming his insecurity.

 At least, John acknowledged his jealousy (and in the most public of ways).
 For this, he deserves our respect.

 Acknowledging our jealousy is the first step to overcoming it.